juergenweb/FrontendForms/README.md

 ### Password blacklist
 If you are dealing with user login/registration on your site, there is always a risk, that clients use unsafe passwords and this could be a serious security issue for an account to be hacked.
-For this reason, you have a blacklist of forbidden passwords in the module configuration.
+For this reason, you have the oportunity create a blacklist of forbidden passwords in the module configuration.
 To make it much more simple for you, it uses passwords from the top 100 most common passwords list from GitHub.
 In addition, you can add your own passwords too.